Liposomal Glutathione – Wow

-You might have heard of this before; perhaps even read about it on this very website.
+You might have heard of this before, perhaps even read about it on this website.
 But liposomal glutathione is an amazing discovery that is worthy of being shared.
 Today, I’m going to explain what it is, where you can get it, and how you can make it yourself.

 Glutathione (GSH) is an antioxidant present in nearly all cells and is recognized for its function in maintaining overall health.
 It is your body’s detoxifier.
 In fact, it has been identified as a key part of preventing damage to important cellular components caused by reactive oxygen species such as free radicals, peroxides, lipid peroxides, and even heavy metals.
 It has also been clearly and repeatedly documented that there is a direct link between lower levels of GSH and dysregulation of essential T-cells associated cytokines.

-And it is simply a fact that supplementing with liposomal GSH has resulted in the prevention of infection.
+And it is simply a fact that supplementing with liposomal GSH has resulted in infection prevention.
 This is due to a significant increase in the levels of TH1 cytokines and a substantial decrease in the levels of free radicals and immunosuppressive cytokines.
 It has also been shown that such supplementation has improved the function of immune cells that control infection.
 So basically, there is a direct correlation between low levels of GSH and increased susceptibility to infection, which can be relieved with liposomal GSH supplementation.

 What are Liposomes and How do They Work?

-Liposomes are basically a fat-soluble membrane encapsulating a water-soluble liquid interior.
-They are made from phospholipids; a similar material to that of our cells.
-This “capsule” allows the water-soluble material to bypass or simply avoid the stomach by penetrating mucosal tissues, which allows for rapid release into the bloodstream.
+Liposomes are basically fat-soluble membranes encapsulating a water-soluble liquid interior.
+They are made from phospholipids, a similar material to that of our cells.
+This “capsule” allows the water-soluble material to bypass or avoid the stomach by penetrating mucosal tissues, allowing rapid release into the bloodstream.
 This means more of it gets into your individual cells.
 The good news is that the phospholipids we use to make liposomes are from an abundant and healthy source; lecithin.
 This makes this process a very strong and cost-effective way to supplement.

 Can I Get Glutathione from Diet?

 Is that enough?
 It may be for some people.
-However, to give you an idea of what you would need to consume to match the supplement, I’ll provide an example.
+However, I’ll provide an example to give you an idea of what you would need to consume to match the supplement.
 Avocados are considered high in both glutathione and glutathione-producing material.
 But you would have to consume 45.5 ounces of avocado to match the glutathione content of a single teaspoon of liposomal glutathione (roughly 400 milligrams).

 There is an important precursor to glutathione that might interest you.
 For that, be sure to check out my article titled, “The N-acetyl Cysteine (NAC) Powerhouse.”